mstksg/inCode/copy/entries/monad-plus-3.md

 description succeed?"

-With the List MonadPlus, you can solve any problem that can be described as the result of a nondeterministic journey.
+With the List MonadPlus, you can solve any problem that can be described as the result of a nondeterministic journey with choices and pitfalls along the way.

 Hopefully as a result of this three part series and through playing around with the source code, you can appreciate the wonders of Succeed/Fail!